 We usually pump the water out with an old sump pump and hose to the street gutter since we can’t use the drain on the bottom of the pool like other stock tank pool owners due to having a pool liner in the pool.

-video of opening up the stock tank pool after winter
+Video of opening up the stock tank pool after winter

 Fixing holes in the stock tank pool liner